Meningitis can be difficult to spot, particularly in the early stages, but it can strike quickly and kill within hours.

 - The five main groups of meningococcal bacteria that commonly cause disease are groups A, B, C, W and Y

-- You can carry the bacteria without becoming unwell, and in most cases it will boost your natural immunity
+- You can carry the bacteria without becoming unwell (in most cases it will boost your natural immunity)

 - Meningococcal bacteria are passed from person to person by coughing, sneezing and intimate kissing.
 Increased social interaction in this age group means the bacteria can be passed on more easily

-- Students can be more vulnerable to meningitis because of living in more cramped housing or halls of residence.
-In many cases, young people come together from all over the world to live, study and socialise together, and can be exposed to bacteria and viruses their bodies have not met before.
-This is why so many new students get ‘fresher’s flu’
+- Students can be more vulnerable to meningitis because of living in more 'cramped' housing or halls of residence.
+In many cases, young people come together from all over the world to live, study and socialise together.
+They will be exposed to bacteria and viruses their bodies have not met before.
+This is why so many new students get ‘freshers' flu’